jonnyspicer/jonnyspicer.github.io/mendokusai/_posts/2019-04-26-failure-ii.md

 title: Failure II
 tags: [ Personal ]
 ---
-(A quick aside - the first time I wrote a blog post entitled failure, the result was [pitiful and hilarious](/mendokusai/2018/03/30/failure)).
+First, a quick aside - the first time I wrote a blog post entitled failure, the result was [pitiful and hilarious.](/mendokusai/2018/03/31/failure)

 Happiness is pretty great, and I would strongly recommend it to each and every one of you.
 In what has been described by critics as my first meaningful foray into this particular emotion, I feel like I have found my stride pretty quickly, whistling down the street and smiling at strangers as if I'd